 Free to Choose Bad Consequences

 It is easy to argue against that when using our knowledge, experience, and thinking.
 But it is hard to argue with that logic when you read God’s Word.
-God provides that sequence numerous times in His Word, and you have seen it in your life.
+God provides that sequence numerous times in His Word, which you have seen in your life.
 It is straightforward to say that following that sequence is acting like God.
-But my behavior, and probably yours, most often violate one or more of those items.
-That leaves you in the position of trying to prevent people from crossing the boundary, trying to control them.
+But my behavior, and probably yours, most often violates one or more of those items.
+That leaves you trying to prevent people from crossing the boundary, trying to control them.
 Unfortunately, control drives them to rebel and use counter-strategies to cross the boundary anyway.

 All five steps are essential.
-If you don’t provide the clarity in steps 1-3, you do not help people know what behavior is right and wrong.
+If you don’t provide clarity in steps 1-3, you do not help people know right and wrong behavior.
 Without step 4, you are apathetic without mercy, and without step 5, there is no freedom AND justice.
 It is wise to identify which steps you are prone to ignore.

 God Allows the Worst Choices